 The concepts you create about other people, whether they be individuals or groups, can also be very influential.
 We've all made assumptions about someone based solely on their ethnicity, culture, language, style of dress, or mannerisms.
 Don’t believe me?
 Pay attention to how you feel and what you think next time you are in a crowded space, say the subway in NYC for example.
 No matter how hard you try or how culturally-sensitive you are, we all have preconceived ideas about others.
 What we learn from and how we act upon those ideas is the difference between someone who culturally sensitive and someone who is not.

-Just for fun I though I'd spend some time exploring my interpretation of my own culture.
+Just for fun, I thought I'd spend some time exploring my interpretation of my own culture.
 I encourage you to do the same!

 What makes my culture unique?

-- Louisianans and Louisiana culture are both famous for being fun-loving.
+- Louisiana culture is famously fun-loving.
 We love to laugh, joke and have fun.
 Humor is very important, even at our own expense.
-And having a good time usually means parties, parades and festivals.
+Louisiana is home to many parties, parades, and festivals.

-- Most Louisianans are very protective and loving people.
+- People from Louisiana are generally very protective and loving people.
 Threaten someone we care about and you've got a problem.

 - We appreciate delicate, intricate flavors and understand that patience is needed to make a pot of something good happen.

-- We tend to be resilient people as evidenced by our ability to withstand poverty and adversity, as well as bad weather from time to time.
+- We tend to be resilient people as evidenced by our ability to withstand poverty and adversity.

 - We are tenacious, sometimes to a fault.
 We cling to history and don’t often embrace change.